ionic-enterprise/ionic-training-decks/src/assets/data/markdown/identity-vault-angular/vault-types.md

 While we are responding to events like this, let's also cache the session in our service so we don't always have to go to the vault to get it.
 To do this, we will need to:

 1. define a private property to cache the session as such: `private currentSession: Session | undefined;`
-1. override the `login()` method to set the `currentSession` in addition to performing the base class functionallity
+1. override the `login()` method to set the `currentSession` in addition to performing the base class functionality
 1. override the `restoreSession()` method return the `currentSession` if it is set, and otherwise check with the vault
 1. clear `currentSession` when the vault is locked
 1. set `currentSession` when the session is restored